Non-Hodgkin's lymphomaLymphoma - non-Hodgkin's; NHL; B-cell lymphomas

 - Radiation to the pelvic area may increase the risk for infertility, particularly for women.
 A procedure called ovarian transposition may be used to surgically move the ovaries away from the path of radiation.

 stem cells, which are produced in the bone marrow.
 Stem cells are the early forms for all blood cells in the body.
-Transplantation is usually reserved for patients with relapsed aggressive NHL or patients whose lymphoma is in remission but is likely to return.
+Transplantation is usually reserved for people with relapsed aggressive NHL or people whose lymphoma is in remission but is likely to return.

 Collecting the Stem Cells